SSH IDREC and DREC application process

 There is also a video-recording of a previous 'Introduction to research ethics (Social Sciences and Humanities)' training session.
 You will need to sign in with your University SSO.
 You will not receive a certificate of completion after watching this, but it will be a useful general introduction to research ethics at Oxford.

-You should allow 30 days for the review of a CUREC 1A application and 60 days for the review of a CUREC 2 application.
+You should allow 30 calendar days for the review of low and medium risk applications and 60 calendar days for the review of high risk applications.

 If you have any questions about the application process or about addressing the ethical issues in your research do contact your DREC administrator or the SSH IDREC Secretariat for advice.